Mechanical Engineering Building Self-Guided Tour

 NEXT: Follow along that wall, until you find...

 Why trains?
 Because Purdue Mechanical Engineering became well-known in the 1890s as the first ever laboratory for locomotives.
 That’s why Purdue students are called “Boilermakers,” and why you often see a locomotive called the Boilermaker Special driving around campus!
-We have two models to celebrate this: a 1906 display with a crank you can turn, and on the opposite wall, an 1893 display that was shown at the Chicago World’s Fair, portraying what our locomotive laboratory looked like.
-And if you look closely at the floor, you can see “train tracks” embedded where the actual train tracks used to run!
+We have two models to celebrate this: a 1902 display with a crank you can turn, and an 1893 display that was shown at the Chicago World’s Fair, portraying what our locomotive laboratory looked like.
+And, if you look closely, you can see “train tracks” embedded in the floor of the Atrium!

 This is ME1130, one of the larger classrooms in the ME Building.
 Feel free to take a peek inside (but don’t barge in if class is going on!)
 This is a typical size of most core classes that ME students take; generally, the farther you advance in your degree, the smaller the class sizes get.
 Most Purdue classrooms also feature recording capabilities, which allow you to go back and review lectures and notes to prepare for your homework and exams.